 You will also want to check for ingredients that may contain gluten, like natural flavors.
 If you see natural flavors on a candy that’s not labeled gluten-free, contact the manufacturer to check on its gluten-free status.
 To make your life easier I’ve listed some gluten-free Easter candies below:

 As always, double-check the ingredients to verify these products are suitable for your needs.
 If you need help identifying safe gluten-free food and medications, I show you how in the Celiac Crash Course.
-Complete with workbooks and simulations to help you become a confident label-reader!

 Now that we know what Easter candy is gluten-free, we can talk about what easter treats you can put in Easter eggs.
 Some of my gluten-free favorites include: